openedx/edx-platform/docs/how-tos/use_the_api.rst

 ..
 How-tos should have a short introduction sentence that captures the user's goal and introduces the steps.

-This how-to will help get setup to be able to make aunthenticated requests to the edx-platform REST API.
+This how-to will help you get setup to be able to make authenticated requests to the edx-platform REST API.

 Assumptions